IHE/RAD.IMR/input/pagecontent/RAD-Y3.md

 The Requester uses the search method parameterized query to obtain DiagnosticReport Resources from the Responder.

 The Responder shall support handling such messages from more than one Requester.
-The Requester shall support making requests to more than one Responder.
+The Requester shall support sending such messages to more than one Responder.

 ##### 2:3.Y3.4.1.1 Trigger Events